huawei-openlab/oct/tools/stdContainerValidator/README.md

 Since the `bundle` spec is not decide yet, now just check if `config.json`, `runtime.json` and `rootfs` were accessbile.

-## spec/config
-Verify whether a config file is valid, with all the `required` configurations and all the required format according to [specs](https://github.com/opencontainers/specs).

-The validation work is done by .go files in the `sv` directory.
+The validation work is done by .go files in the `libsv` directory.
-These .go files follows the .go files in [specs](https://github.com/opencontainers/specs) closely in order to make the validation clearly:
+These .go files follows the .go files in [specs](https://github.com/opencontainers/specs) closely in order to make the validation clearly, for example:

-### spec/config.go
 ```
+spec/config.go

 // Spec is the base configuration for the container.
 It specifies platform
 // independent configuration.
 type Spec struct {